 We can also use file links for this purpose.
-What we have to do is just link the files so that, we can open them with just a click.
+What we have to do is just link the files so that we can open them with just a click.

 - At first, click on cell C12 and press CTRL+K and a dialogue box will pop up.
 We will select the File, Folder accordingly but keep the setting Existing File or Web page and Current Folder as it is.

-- After that, click Ok and we will get the link as follows.
+- After that, click OK, and we will get the link as follows.

-As a consequence, if you click the links the files will be opened from this workbook.
+As a consequence, if you click the links, the files will be opened from this workbook.

 Method 4: Using VBA to Open Multiple Files in One Workbook

-At our last method, we will see a VBA code to open multiple Excel files in one workbook.
+In our last method, we will see a VBA code to open multiple Excel files in one workbook.